 They start to gain insight into their own behavior and become able to identify and understand their emotions and how to express them constructively.
 Their destructive defense mechanisms will begin to be replaced with healthy ones, as they learn how to calm themselves down through deep breathing and meditation.

 If your child’s behavior is becoming unmanageable at home or starting to affect their performance at school, then you may want to give yoga a try.

 Yoga helps resolve matters that fuel a lot of their negative behavior, like excess energy and anxiety.
 It also helps develop focus, gives them the self-confidence to engage in social interactions, and teaches healthy coping mechanisms.

 Through movement, meditation, and creativity, you can help to improve your child’s behavior.

 It will take time and patience to see results, but with the right tools, you will soon start to see your child developing a healthy and happy attitude.

-Jenny Silverstone is the mother of two and a blogger for Mom Loves Best, where she documents her journey through parenthood and writes about her passions for yoga, prenatal fitness, and everything related to keeping her family healthy and spiritually grounded.
+Jenny Silverstone is the mother of two, a writer at Studyclerk, and a blogger for Mom Loves Best, where she documents her journey through parenthood and writes about her passions for yoga, prenatal fitness, and everything related to keeping her family healthy and spiritually grounded.